Guidelines for conveners

 Following the time as given by the scheduling of the SOC, you are then asked to:

 Your selection will generate your draft session programme with the ordered lists of oral and poster presentations.
-In this draft programme, you are asked to define moderators for the asynchronous discussion forum associated with your session and a chairperson for the live session discussion.
+In this draft programme, you are asked to define chairs and moderators for the different session components (oral/poster blocks; asynchronous discussion channel on Slack).
 Both moderators and chairpersons must accept their roles and be informed about their duties (guidelines will be posted after abstract submissions have closed).

 Missing information from SOIII will be filled by the SOC and the final meeting programme for all sessions will be uploaded.
-Then, all authors will receive their Letter of Schedule by email.
+Then, all authors will receive their Letter of Schedule by email, mentioning the actual time and location of their presentation.

 If any modifications in your session programme occur after the upload of the overall meeting programme, please forward this information directly to email@example.com.